 The rule then is, never come to an informal agreement with the tenant regarding the payment of utilities.
 The tenant should establish accounts under his own name.

+A telephone can be bought and left for the tenant or leased from the provider in the usual arrangement.
 What happens if the telephone 'vacates the premises' with the tenant?
 Whose responsibility is it if the phone breaks down and needs repairing or replacing?

 It may be easier to define responsibility if the tenant provides his own phone.